micklove/slack/README.md

 ### SimpleSlackWebhookClient
-Simple slack webhook client, built in java
+Simple slack webhook client, built in java.
+(Using no external libs)

 Using json template, created on https://app.slack.com/block-kit-builder (details below)